canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report.md

 ### The solution

-1. Show a "Loading places..." message while we wait on data.
+1. Show a “Loading places…” message while we wait on data.
-2. Once the places are resolved, list each place's name, state, country and type of place.
+2. Once the places are resolved, list each place’s name, state, country and type.

 Update the template in the `HTML` tab to: